Youth Pheasant Program

 The youth who have gone through this program have shown a lot of enthusiasm.
 In the past, this program has had as many as 100 students per year taking advantage of the course.

 Each student learns shotgun patterns, clay pigeon shooting, safe gun control, and game cleaning.
 While hunting the released pheasants, each young hunter is accompanied by a mentor to ensure proper gun control and safety.
-Dog handlers, with well trained dogs, are also in the field to flush the birds for the participants.
+Dog handlers, with well trained dogs, are also in the field to help retrieve the birds for the participants.
 The young hunters gain first-hand knowledge of bird hunting with dogs and a respect for wildlife and habitat conservation.

-We start at 10 am sharp and run until about 4 in the afternoon, depending on weather and shooters capabilities.
+We start at 9:30 am and run until about 3 in the afternoon, depending on weather and shooters capabilities.
 Shooting clay pigeons and gun safety goes until lunch time.
 Then we get into teams and go after real pheasant with working bird dogs and gun safety instructors.
 Students don’t need licenses or firearms safety courses, but it does help if they are somewhat familiar with shotguns.
 Birds collected are cleaned by the students and then divided equally amongst the group.
-Parents are welcome but need to follow at a distance well behind the hunters and only catch up for the photo opportunities.
+Parents are welcome but need to follow at a distance behind the hunters and only catch up for the photo opportunities.
 Sign up early as spots fill fast.

 RDFG Will Supply